 Kitty Bungalow & Covid-19

 Covid-19 has affected us all.
-Even before the safe-at-home orders, Kitty Bungalow's Executive Director & Board of Directors decided that it was time to temporarily rethink how we would move through the next few months - as our staff and volunteers are of the utmost importance to us.
-For the past few weeks, we have been very busy trying to find the safest and most responsible way to continue our lifesaving work.
-Covid-19 might be keeping the humans at bay but not the cats - and the kittens are coming!
+Even before the safe-at-home orders, Kitty Bungalow's Executive Director & Board of Directors decided that it was time to temporarily rethink how we would move through these unprecedented time, as our staff and volunteers are of the utmost importance to us.
+Since Covid-19 began, we have been very busy trying to find the safest and most responsible way to continue our lifesaving work.
+Covid-19 might be keeping the humans at bay but not the cats - and the kittens keep coming!

-There is good news for ferals/community cats though!
-Kitty Bungalow's Working Cat program is still operating at full capacity.
-Forty-eight working cats, and counting, have been saved from euthanasia at the city shelters since we began the stay-at-home orders.
+Kitty Bungalow's Working Cat program has been operating at full capacity throughout Covid.
 This program can easily observe social distancing rules, keeping staff safe while still saving the lives of our beloved community cats.
 This program will continue for as long as there are feral at the city shelters to rehome.

-The city shelters are not currently taking any kittens unless they are in emergency medical need but we are, so you can expect to see an increase of new enrollees coming in from community members who need our help.
+The city shelters are currently practicing limited intake so we can continue to expect to see an increase of new enrollees coming in from community members who need our help.
 All students are being cared for in foster care, and receiving consistent veterinary care.
-For those of you who haven't heard, we currently treating a handful of students with FIP and their care and treatment continues as well.
 Adoptions have moved to a digital platform and are in full force.
 Kitty Bungalow's adoption counselors are working harder than ever to accommodate the increased number of interested parties.
 This is good news for our cats & kittens, as they keep coming, we have hopeful homes for them.

 Melanie Wagner, PhD, CPDT-KA (featuring FIP survivor & warrior, Honey)